 Tuesday witnessed the Philadelphia Fed releasing current account deficit for the third quarter.
 It included the state’s non-manufacturing index for the month with weekly retail sales (Redbook.)

 The data schedule marked a dip in Philadelphia’s non-manufacturing index, which went down to 28.3.
 The index was placed at 46.1 in November, highlighting almost 18% dip.
 The authorities also released data related to other services, where it observed solid growth despite the growing number of cases.
 The ISM is also set to release the national reading on 5th January.
+Although, find more about various ASIC-regulated online forex broker in detail to know their services.

 Meanwhile, the nation witnessed an increase in the current account deficit.
 The gap widened to 214.77 billion dollars in Q3 from 198.32 billion dollars.
 The data schedule will pick pace as the week closes, and the Gross Domestic Product growth will be the center point of attention.